 Scholarships are available to assist registered nurses and midwives employed within the Western Australian public health system to undertake sexual health and/or blood-borne virus specialisation courses at a Nurse Practitioner level to advance knowledge and skills in their chosen field.
 The course must be undertaken at a Western Australian tertiary institution or recognised organisation.
 The value of these scholarships varies depending on the cost of the course and the number of successful applicants.
 However, if the demand for the scholarships exceed funding, priority will be given to nurses and midwives with greater than 2 years post registration experience.

-Download a Nurse practitioner scholarship application form (Doc, 340KB)
+Download a Nurse practitioner scholarship application form (Word 340KB)

 Government and non-government organisations - professional development bursary